Capacity of All Nine Models of Channel Output Feedback for the Two-user Interference Channel: Feedback Models: Gaussian channel

-Since we are employing a decode and forward kind of strategy for the relay message, it needs to be decoded at $\mathsf{T_1}$ before relaying.
-This imposes the following joint decoding constraints (notice that the messages transmitted by $\mathsf{T_1}$ are known to itself and can thus subtract it out from the received signal at the first receiver).
+Further, since we are employing a decode and forward kind of strategy for re-transmitting $X_{2i-1,c}$, before forwarding it, $\mathsf{T_1}$ has to decode it using the signal $(Y_{1i} - g_dX_{1i})$ ($X_{1i}$ available via feedback).
+This imposes the following decoding constraints

-Although $X_{2c,i}$ is not required at the first receiver, it turns out that forcing its decoding does not lead to a loss in the achievable rate.
-Finally, since there are private messages which need to be decoded, we list their decoding constraint at both the receivers

-\textbf{Corner points}: The capacity region of the $(1000)$ feedback model is outer-bounded by the intersection of 4 different hyper-planes and is therefore sufficiently described by 3 non-trivial corner points.
-The three corner points are formed by intersections of bounds on $R_1$ (Theorem \ref{th:r2}) with $2R_1 + R_2$ (Theorem \ref{th:sum-capg2}), $R_2$ (cutset bound) with $R_1 + R_2$ (sum-rate bound i.e. Theorem \ref{th:sum-capg2}) and $R_1 + R_2$ with $2R_1 + R_2$.
-For different regimes of interference, as in the deterministic case, different power sharing strategies and rate allocation is necessary.
-We consider an example of the regime where $0 \leq \alpha < \frac{1}{2}$.
-Let us say we wish to achieve a rate pair within constant number of bits from the intersection of bounds on $R_2$ (cutset bound) with $R_1 + R_2$ (sum-rate bound i.e. Theorem \ref{th:sum-capg}).
-Then one possible choice of rates and power allocation is